Ed-Whyatt/movie-lounge-ms-3/README.md

     - This collection holds the category names and can only be changed by admin.
     - The category collection category name links to questions and movies collection category name.
 This will show witch category the user has selected for each input into the collections.

-- Movies colection
+- Movies collection
     - This collection holds the users movies information to be displayed in the Movie Lounge application.
     - The movies collection category name links to the category category name and the user created by links to the user collections.
 This will show with user and category the user has selected for each movie input into the movies collections.

-- Question colection
+- Question collection
     - This collection holds the users messages to be displayed in the Movie Lounge application message board.
     - The question collection user created by links to the user user name collecton.
 This will show witch user has input the message in the movie lounge message board.
     - The question collection id links to the answers collection question id.
 This will show witch answers link to the message in the movie loubge message board.

-- Answers colection
+- Answers collection
     - This collection hols the users answers to the messages to be displayed in the movie lounge application message board.
     - The answers question id links to the questions id.
 This will show witch message the user is replying to in the movie lounge message board.